Anne Gittinger

-Anne Gittinger is an American billionaire heiress, the granddaughter of John W. Nordstrom, the co-founder of the Nordstrom department store chain.
+Anne Gittinger (née Nordstrom), is an American billionaire heiress, the granddaughter of John W. Nordstrom, the co-founder of the Nordstrom department store chain.

 Early life

 She is the granddaughter of the co-founder of the Nordstrom department store chain, John W. Nordstrom, and the sister of Bruce Nordstrom, the company's former chairman and CEO.
 She has a degree from the University of Washington.

 Career

 Gittinger is Nordstorm's largest shareholder after her brother Bruce Nordstrom.

-As of March 2019, she had a net worth of $1.3 billion.
+As of April 2021, she had a net worth of $1.1 billion.

 Personal life

 She was married to D. Wayne Gittinger (1933–2014), a pitcher on the Husky baseball team from Kellogg, Idaho.
 After graduating from UW in 1954 and its law school in 1957, he was a partner in the Seattle law firm Lane Powell and a former Nordstrom director.
 They had two children, and lived in Seattle.